mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 Half of E deck and most of F deck is dedicated to the fuel tankage required for jump-3.
 G deck is the lowest full deck and with the partially usable H deck it is mostly dedicated to the engineering section.
-An aft- facing airlock allows emergency and maintenance egress from the ship.
+An aft-facing airlock allows emergency and maintenance egress from the ship.

 In the decades since its introduction, the Pearl has spawned a number of variants, most notable the Marble freighter capable of hauling